babylonhealth/ios-playbook/Cookbook/Proposals/SwiftGenAndLocalization.md

 # Summary

-All of these methods could be used at the same time in the project, or we can decide to use a combination of two of them if using all of them at the same time would cause more complication in the daily work then it would benefit us.
+All of these methods could be used at the same time in the project, or we can decide to use a combination of two of them if using all of them at the same time would cause more complication in the daily work then it would benefit us, nevertheless
-I would recommend using tagging to mark the deprecated keys in the project.
+I would recommend using tagging to mark the deprecated keys in the project in any case.

-Pro: easy Swiftgen implementation

-Con: the downfall of this method is that the number of keys we have in Lokalise would heavily increase (but the keys in our strings files pulled by `lokalise_pull` might not).